Republican presidential candidates debate abortion after Ohio Issue 1 vote. Here's what the GOP hopefuls said.

 Donald Trump

-Trump, who leads the GOP primary field by all indicators, did not attend the debate or mention abortion or Ohio's election during his event in Hialeah, Florida Tuesday night.
+Trump, who leads the GOP primary field by all indicators, did not attend the debate or mention abortion or Ohio's election during his event in Hialeah, Florida, Wednesday night.

 CBS' Jake Rosen contributed to this report.